 Baker is saying that some of your greatest losses are coming from the risks that you are failing to take.
 That's how important risks are to your firm.

-I'll give an example of a risk my own firm, Blumer & Associates, CPAs, has taken.
+Here's an example of a risk we've taken at my own firm, Blumer & Associates CPAs.
 Our firm is fully virtual.
 Because we have no offices we get to hire the best accountants from anywhere in the country—accountants who couldn’t work in our firm without this model.
 They are incredibly gifted in their work and do not need to be managed.

 Each client is assigned to a CPA who is responsible for leading that relationship.
 We call this CPA a Customer Ally.
 We feel this gives our firm a differentiating position and allows our team to focus on just a few clients at a time (each CPA can handle about 10 to 12 clients).